 4. Your therapist does not specialize in your area of concern

 Chances are, you chose your therapist because they seemed to have experience helping other people with similar issues to yours.
 If you begin to sense that your areas of concern are not where your therapist has expertise, it may be time to make a switch.
 Most licensed therapists have experience helping clients manage depression, for example, but certain mental health conditions, such as body image issues, require more specialized experience.

 5. You feel a lack of connection with your therapist

-Whatever is discussed in therapy sessions should remain private, with certain important exceptions, such as for minors whose parents are involved in the therapy environment, and for clients who the therapist believes are in immediate danger of harming themselves or others.
-In order to be licensed and accredited, your therapist has agreed to follow a code of privacy.
-They should ask your permission before sharing information about your sessions with colleagues or anyone else.
-If they have not informed you (and your legal guardian, in the case of minors) of the rules of privacy, or if you believe your privacy has been compromised, it’s time to move on.
+Whatever is discussed in therapy sessions should remain discreet, with certain important exceptions, such as for minors whose parents are involved in the therapy environment, and for clients who the therapist believes are in immediate danger of harming themselves or others.
+In order to be licensed and accredited, your therapist has agreed to follow a specific code.
+If they don't stick to it, it’s time to move on.

 7. Your therapist brings up their own personal stories